Positive Polar Corp. · Research Program

 React to the framing

-Tell us where the three-axis target, the feedstock-tap-point logic, or the phasing is wrong.
-A conversation costs nothing and sharpens the science.
+Tell us where the arm structure, the iron-matching approach, or the gate logic is wrong.
+A conversation costs nothing and sharpens the science — and the experimental design is the part we most want challenged.

 2